Toolkit/live-cell imaging

 Strengths here: appears more independently replicated; looks easier to implement in practice.

-live-cell imaging and stroke transcriptomics address a similar problem space because they share recombination.
+live-cell imaging and calcium imaging address a similar problem space because they share recombination.

 Shared frame: same top-level item type; shared target processes: recombination